Atrazine: Amphibians

-A 2015 EPA article discussed the Hayes/Syngenta conflict to illustrate both financial and nonfinancial conflicts of interest.
-The authors concluded, "Statements by Hayes and Syngenta suggest that their scientific differences have developed a personal aspect that casts doubt on their scientific objectivity".
+The Atrazine Saga has been chronicled.

 2012 Class action lawsuit

-In 2012, Syngenta, manufacturer of atrazine, was the defendant in a class-action lawsuit concerning the levels of atrazine in human water supplies.
+In 2012, Syngenta, an atrazine manufacturer, was the defendant in a class-action lawsuit concerning the levels of atrazine in human water supplies.
 Syngenta agreed to pay $105 million to reimburse more than one thousand water systems for "the cost of filtering atrazine from drinking water".
 The company denied all wrongdoing.

 2015 Canadian regulatory review

 Prompted by the EU's 2004 ban, a regulatory review of the product in Canada by the PMRA was begun in 2015.
-On 31 March 2017 the review result was published and the PMRA decided to leave unchanged the product's registration.
+On 31 March 2017 the review result was published and the PMRA decided to leave the product's registration unchanged.
 This was done because while the EU's ban was based on a legislated pollutant level of 0.1 μg/L, the Canadian regulations call for a home-grown "risk-based scientific approach in determining the risk to human health from pesticides in drinking water."
-The US drinking water standard of 3 μg/L is approximately the same to the Canadian standard of 5 μg/L. Both maximum pollutant levels in North America were not exceeded by the maximum pollutant level in Canadian data of 2.32 μg/L.
+The U.S. drinking water standard of 3 μg/L is 40% lower than the Canadian standard of 5 μg/L. Both maximum pollutant levels in North America were not exceeded by the maximum pollutant level in Canadian data of 2.32 μg/L.